Phone and Text Alerts for Parents

-Penn Manor School District uses Sapphire for email, phone, and text in the event of early school closings and other emergencies.
+Penn Manor School District uses the Sapphire phone and text communications service for rapid notification in the event of early school closings and other emergencies.
+Sapphire is occasionally used for non-emergency communications and school building updates.

 As Required by The Elementary and Secondary Education Assistance (ESEA) [Section 1112(e)(1)(A)] and the Every Student Succeeds Act [Section 1112(e)(1)(A)]